prawn-cake/react-input-debouncer/README.md

 ## Why ?
-Are you familiar with a problem of poor performance when filtering list of items using by the input text?
+Are you familiar with a problem of poor performance when filtering list of items by the input text?

 A typical solution is to debounce an input change for some milliseconds.
 And many libraries exist to solve it, including famous [lodash debounce](https://lodash.com/docs/4.17.10#debounce).

 Few issues with them:

+* lodash is massive and you need to do [tiresome tricks](https://stackoverflow.com/questions/23123138/perform-debounce-in-react-js) to make it work with React.
 * Many of those libraries are wrappers around lodash.
-* Libraries provide wrapper input components which is totally redundant
+* The libraries provide wrapped input components (force me to use something like `<DebouncedInput ... />`), which is totally redundant.

-This library just provides react specific `debounce` function to use it with regular html input.
+This library simply provides react specific `debounce` function to use along with regular html input element.

 ## Install